 Note: This line will serve two purposes.
 First, most T2A-GAL4 lines tested behave as strong LOF alleles by functioning as a gene trap allele.
 Second, T2A-GAL4 lines function as a GAL4 driver that allows expression of UAS constructs (e.g. UAS-GFP, UAS-human cDNAs) under the endogenous regulation elements of the gene of interest56,57 (Figure 2A-C).

 2.2.1 Search public stock collections for available T2A-GAL4 lines including the Drosophila Gene Disruption Project (GDP)58 in which ~1,000 T2A-GAL4 lines have been generated59.
-These strains are currently available from the Bloomington Drosophila Stock Center (BDSC) and are searchable through both the GDP (flypush.imgen.bcm.tmc.edu/pscreen) and BDSC (bdsc.indiana.edu) websites.
+These strains are currently available from the Bloomington Drosophila Stock Center (BDSC) and are searchable through both the GDP and BDSC websites.

 2.2.2.
 If a T2A-GAL4 line for the fly gene of interest is not available, check if a suitable coding intronic MiMIC (Minos mediated Integration Cassette) line is available for conversion into a T2A-GAL4 line using recombinase mediated cassette exchange (RMCE)60 (Figure 2A).